tpm2dev/tpm.dev.tutorials/Intro/README.md

 application has to keep a log of the extensions of the PCRs allocated to it.
 Again, the TPM itself cannot do this.

-The eventlog documents how the PCRs evolved to their current state, whatever it might be.
+The eventlog documents how each PCR evolved to their current state, whatever it might be.
 Since PCR extension values are typically digests, the eventlog is very dry, but it can still be used to evaluate whether the current PCR values represent a trusted state.
 For example, one